hendrtd/engr-1110/docs/modules/m07/hands-on/trello-solo.md

    select "Copy link".
    ![](img/share.png)

-1. Record this link as the answer to the quiz to earn points for this activity.
+1. Record this link as the required submission to this assignment.